njray/markdown-test/Markdown Cheat Sheet.md

 <https://docs.microsoft.com/en-us/azure/architecture/aws-professional/services>

-Once it’s installed you can save as markdown files from word docs.
-Once it’s spit out there’s clean-up tasks that still need to be done after export:
+Once it’s installed you can save as markdown (.md) files from Word docs.
+Once it’s spit out, there’s clean-up tasks that still need to be done after export:

-1. Convert heading formats from the underline formats:
+## 1. Convert heading formats from the underline formats:

 >